josh-stillman/devops-for-typescript-devs/README.md

 - Run `docker build -t strapi-test .`  This builds your docker image.
 - Run `docker images ls` to verify your strapi-test image was built.
 - Run `docker run -rm -p 1337:1337 --env-file .env strapi-test`.
-This runs our docker image on port 1337, using the environment variables in our `.env` file.
+This runs a docker container from our image on port 1337, using the environment variables in our `.env` file.
 - Run `curl http://localhost:1337/api/news-items` and you should see your news items.
 - Log into the admin dashboard at http://localhost:1337/admin.